fingerline/SeniorDesignWater/notes/scratchnotes.md

 and then these WaterDataPriorityItem objects are populated into priorityItems array.

-This MAY be easier to track once i know how to read it.
+This MAY be easier to track once I know how to read it.

 ## EXCEL SHEET (WATER SEPETEMBER)